-This is the only seminar for future religious leaders that combines and in-depth treatment of economic concepts with concerns about social justice.
+This is a seminar for current and future leaders that combines an in-depth treatment of economic concepts with concerns about social justice.
 The program is intellectually demanding; participants are required to do advanced reading and must be prepared to offer comments and defend their views during the question and answer sessions.

-The first full day of the conference provides a philosophical orientation, tracing the concept of freedom from a natural rights base to its theoretical consequences.
-The second day builds on this philosophical foundation linking theory to contemporary topics, such as poverty, homelessness, moral welfare policy, equal access to economic opportunities, and global development.Conference schedule and lecture titles
+The conference provides a philosophical orientation, tracing the concept of freedom from a natural rights base to its theoretical consequences.
+From there, the conference builds on this philosophical foundation linking theory to contemporary topics in the Northwest such as the family, the enviornment, millennials, and global development.Conference schedule and lecture titles

-All students selected to attend will receive a full fellowship, which covers room and board expenses as well as conference fees.
+All participants selected to attend will receive a full fellowship, which covers room and board expenses as well as conference fees.
 A limited number of travel scholarships are available to cover transportation costs to and from the conference.
-In addition, students will receive a selection of books from the Acton Book Shoppe.
+If travel assistance is needed, please note this on your application.
+In addition, students will receive a selection of books from the Acton Book Shop.

 From Thursday, April 14 to Saturday, April 16, 2016, The M. J. Murdock Charitable Trust is partnering with the Acton Institute to sponsor an invitation-only event at the lovely Cedar Brook Lodge Conference Center (http://www.cedarbrooklodge.com).
 Nestled among 11 wooded acres near the Seattle-Tacoma airport, this intimate gathering will focus on “God’s Economy of All Things,” exploring what faith, flourishing, and freedom look like when integrated and lived in the Northwestern United States.